In this post I’ll show you how to make dry cured ham yourself. Cured ham is incredibly versatile and delicious.

 Note: With the Equilibrium Curing process (which we used) this step is not for salt equalization but for an initial drying out so we can cold smoke the meat.

 10. OPTIONAL: You can now hang the ham in the smoker and cold smoke it for 5 passes*.
 The temperature in the smoker should ideally be between 15 and 20 degrees Celsius (59 – 68 Fahrenheit).

 *One pass means 12 hours of smoke and 12 hours of resting without smoke.

 11. In theory your ham is now ready 😄.
 You can eat it directly.
 My recommendation is to let it ripen a bit more.

 12. Let the ham mature for a few weeks in a cool cellar.
 Depending on how firm you want it, you can vary the time.

-Making ham yourself – The production explained in detail
+Making ham yourself – The process explained in detail

 With the production of raw ham you are dealing with the preservation of raw meat.
 Therefore, there are a few special points that need to be considered.

 As you probably know, untreated raw meat will become moldy after some time even in the refrigerator.
 This is something we want to prevent at all costs.